asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 - Once a Reference Scene has been entered, click **SEARCH**.
 Search results will appear under the map.
 Clicking on the *Zoom to results* icon at the top of the left results column will display the location of the stack of scenes on the map.
 - The graph displays the Temporal and Perpendicular (spatial) relationship of the secondary scenes to the Reference.
 - Clicking on **Baseline Criteria...** above the graph will open the *Baseline Search* window.
 Using the sliders, the Temporal and Perpendicular extents can be adjusted to limit the number of secondary scenes displayed in the results.
+- For further information on **Baseline**, please see the [Baseline documentation](/vertex/baseline).

+## *SBAS* Search Options

+- Selecting **SBAS Search** provides a space to enter the name of a Reference Scene, and will search for all secondary scenes that match the coverage area of the Reference.
+It is an alternate method used for Interferometric SAR (InSAR) processing, similar to Baseline.
+	- *Note*: If there are no matching scenes, the RESULTS button will be greyed out and will display NO RESULTS.
+- Once a Reference Scene has been entered, click **SEARCH**.
+Search results will appear under the map.
+Clicking on the *Zoom to results* icon at the top of the left results column will display the location of the stack of scenes on the map.
+- The chart displays the Temporal and Perpendicular (spatial) relationship of the secondary scenes to the Reference.
+	- **Zoom In** and **Zoom Out** buttons are available above the chart.
+	- The **Zoom to Fit** button ensures that all pairs are visible on the chart.
+	- The **Custom Pair** buttons allow you to add or delete a custom pair.
+	- The **SBAS Criteria...** button allows you to specify start and end dates to refine your results.
+- For further information on **SBAS**, please see the [SBAS documentation](/vertex/sbas).

+## *On Demand Products* Search Options

 ## Search Results